 When you stand in front of the gluten-free baking mixes and specialty gluten-free foods staring back at you from the store shelves, you might wonder how you’re expected to afford not eating wheat.
 And with some gluten-free baking mixes nearing the ten-dollar mark, it’s a valid concern.

 However, as you know, I am all about foregoing the boxes and eating real food, especially when pursuing a gluten-free lifestyle.
-Whether you’re going gluten free because it’s trendy right now, or because you’re forced to due to a gluten sensitivity, I know you’re looking for ways to do it without doubling your grocery bill.
+Whether you’re going gluten-free because it’s trendy right now, or because you’re forced to due to gluten sensitivity, I know you’re looking for ways to do it without doubling your grocery bill.

 Think outside the boxed mixes and consider the following tips for adopting a gluten-free diet on a budget:

 • Make your own snacks.
 Just because a glossy package says “gluten-free” does not mean you have to buy it.
 Scrap the packages and make your own snacks.
 Hummus and veggies, nuts and cheese, fruit and berries – none of these delicious and nutritious snack items contain gluten!

 • Stock up on staples.
 When you see sales on brands of gluten-free pasta and canned goods that you enjoy, stock up on them even if they aren’t in your meal plan for that week.
 You will use them at some point!

 • Buy in bulk.
 Buy your special flours and pasta noodles in bulk and you’ll save yourself a fortune!

 • Eat beans.
 Cook a batch of beans every week and add them to your salads and soups throughout the week as a cheap source of protein.